Octavius-Dante/Arthelais/ex_18/Readme.md

 </br></br>

-*visit this link for reference how a Fiori blank page will look like just to get idea*
+*visit this link for reference how a Fiori blank page will look like just to get an idea*

 https://sapui5.hana.ondemand.com/#/entity/sap.m.Page/sample/sap.m.sample.Page/code

-now we are going to make changes to our view page to make it look accordingly .
+Now we are going to make changes to our view page to make it look accordingly .